mkao006/aws_test/beanstalk/random-walker/README.md

 ## Production

 To start the website on elastic beanstalk, we need to first create the environment.
 Replace the XXXX with the username and password.
+The instance type has been set to minimum and a single instance is launched for testing to reduce cost.

 ```
-eb create -db.engine postgres -db.user XXXX -db.pass XXXX
+eb create -db.engine postgres -db.user XXXX -db.pass XXXX -i t2.micro --single
 ```

 if the environment is created successfully, then we can open the website.